-is an award-winning artist with over a decade of experience making works with empathy, interaction, and dialogue at their core, often for unfiltered audiences.
+is an award-winning interdisciplinary artist making works with empathy, interaction, and dialogue at their core, often for unfiltered audiences.
 Conversation and collaboration are central to her practice: between makers of different disciplines, public contributors, and audiences.

 an interdisciplinary performance artist

 Rhiannon is driven by dialogue and context, and works across mediums to find the most suitable way to engage audiences within a given issue or setting.
 She brings the audience-focus of a theatre background to work that has included

 - intimate performance and audio works